 Early mornings are spent at the beach conducting sand dune habitat surveys or in the sea surveying the sea grass and the many species that inhabit it.
 During the afternoons there will be data entry shifts to review all data collected in the mornings.
 These will ensure the geotagged photos captured during the Posidonia and Dune surveys are classified to assess the sea floor/species coverage.
 There will also be some late afternoon beach shifts to observe drone studies, clean the beach or conduct habitat, species identification and vegetation studies.
 You will have free time some evenings.
 This time can be used to rest or explore the local area.
 Some evenings/nights, particularly in August and September, you will be monitoring light pollution on some of the most light-polluted beaches on the island.
 This may mean that you will spend the entire night out on the beach to help protect the area and different species affected by the light.
 You will have one day off in your first week and two days off for the week(s) following in order to explore other areas of the island or just walk down to the nearest beach and enjoy the sun and sea.
 If you are coming with a friend, please let us know so that we may schedule you the same days off and assign you the same room if you’re of the same gender.
 Please know if you’re coming with more than one person it may be difficult to schedule you on the same day off, but we will do our best!

 During their snorkel survey shifts, volunteers will snorkel within a pre-determined area and will be monitored by a safety supervisor on a paddleboard.
 The safety supervisor will accompany the research team throughout their in-water shift.
 All team members will wear a life jacket provided, will be limited to a small group size during snorkeling and will rest on land mid-shift before finishing the remaining shift in the sea.
-All snorkel shifts are weather-dependent and will be canceled if the sea conditions are deemed unsafe.
+All snorkel shifts are weather-dependent and will be cancelled if the sea conditions are deemed unsafe.

 Volunteers will be given a bicycle safety briefing.
 Helmets and safety vests are required and provided.
 Bicycling is only permitted during daylight hours.